joshbegley/nyt-latest/previous.md

 **Canucks, top prospect Tom Willander agree to 3-year, entry-level contract**\
-`After a surprisingly drawn-out negotiation with the Canucks, Willander will turn pro next season.`\
+`After a surprisingly drawn-out negotiation with the Canucks, Willander has signed a deal and will turn pro.`\
 https://nytimes.com/athletic/6356584/2025/05/14/canucks-tom-willander-contract-prospect/

 **Strike on Hospital Highlights Israeli Attacks on Gaza Health System**\